-Microchipping has become an effective way to help identify lost pets because it’s an inexpensive procedure and can not be easily removed as identification.
+Microchipping has become an effective way to help identify lost pets because it’s an inexpensive procedure and cannot be easily removed.
 A microchip is a small device placed between the shoulder blades on dog and cats.
 The device is about the size of a grain of rice inserted with a large bore needle.
 The microchip carries a unique number that is registered to your pet.

 Often, caretakers believe their fenced in yard or in house only pets (cats, ferrets, and birds) are adequately safe.
 However, one in five pets will escape from their caretakers in their lifetime.
 While microchipping does not guarantee a pet will be found or returned, it does increase the probability.
 One shelter study showed 74% of lost dogs and 64% of lost cats were immediately returned to their homes because of microchips.
 All shelters, rescue organizations, and most veterinary hospitals routinely scan lost pets for microchips.